Chief Executive

 Kathy is currently a Deputy Chief Executive at Land Information New Zealand where she leads the Property Rights Group who are responsible for processing all property transactions in New Zealand.

 Kathy has tribal affiliation to Tuhoe.
-Kathy is a former client of Help and has a strong desire as a Board Member to be a part of realising the organisations mission.
+Kathy is a former client of HELP and has a strong desire as a Board Member to be a part of realising the organisation's mission.

 Rachel Craig: Board Member